 In November 2020, Oregon became the first state in the US to legalize psychedelic mushrooms.
-The decision came after multiple cities had already decriminalized them, but the state government took this a step further.
 Alongside new psilocybin rules in Oregon, the Beaver State moved to decriminalize all drugs.
-It now has the most liberal drug laws in the United States.
+It now has the most relaxed drug laws in the country.

 Oregon now has the most liberal drug laws in the United States.

-As psychedelics regain their popularity for therapeutic purposes, it is perhaps not all that shocking that Oregon voters made this decision.
-After all, the legalization of psilocybe mushrooms was not for recreational users, but for medicinal purposes.
-It now raises questions for many Oregon residents about how the new system works and what will become of the nation’s drug laws in the future.
+However, it’s important to note that the legalization of psilocybe mushrooms was not for recreational users but for medicinal purposes.
+Below, we outline how the new system works and what will become of the nation’s drug laws in the future.

 Oregon Has Legalized Psilocybe Mushrooms